• Home

 30. Baking Powder and Baking Soda

-If you have flour, sugar, oil, and baking powder, you can make pancakes.
-If you have flour, sugar, oil, baking soda, and vinegar, you can make a cake.
-These two leavening agents are what separate “we have food” from “we have meals,” and they’re inexpensive enough to keep multiples of both in your pantry.
-Baking soda also doubles as a cleaner, deodorizer, and mild abrasive — it earns its cabinet space.
+You can make pancakes if you have flour, sugar, oil, and baking powder.
+You can make a cake if you have flour, sugar, oil, **baking soda**, and vinegar.
+These two leavening agents are the thing that keeps us saying “we have food” vs. “we have meals,” and they’re cheap enough that you can keep multiple of each in your pantry.
+Baking soda can also be used as a cleaner, deodorizer, and mild abrasive, so it has earned its cabinet space.

 31. Powdered Milk